Almarch/kafka/README.md

 🚨 The base model is [OpenLlama 3B V2](https://huggingface.co/openlm-research/open_llama_3b_v2), which has been trained on NSFW material 🚨 We will try to replace this knowledge with French litteracy but some artifacts may subsist especially when testing the base model as is.

+The general idea is to use a QLoRA fine-tuning of the base model on Kafka - the Castle, diluted within French literature from [Project Gutenberg](https://huggingface.co/datasets/manu/project_gutenberg) for stability.

 🚧 This is an ongoing project 🚧

 ## 🐳 Launch